arbor-sim/arbor/doc/dev/sde.rst

 independent normally distributed values.
 Other methods, such as the Ziggurat algorithm, use rejection sampling which may unevenly exhaust our cache and make parallelization more difficult.

-For the Euler-Maruyama solver we need normal random numbers with variance :math:`\sigma = \Delta t`.
+For the Euler-Maruyama solver we need normal random numbers with variance :math:`\sigma^2 = \Delta t`.
 Thus, we scale the generated random number accordingly, :math:`\Delta W_{i} = \sqrt{\Delta t} X_i`.